onflow/flow/docs/content/unity-sdk/samples/flow-words-tutorial.md

 ![Resources folder example](../media/e6a3c62a95440af5c38b47c9efa27a72.png)

 FlowInterface.cs has a number of Serialized TextAsset fields, which can be populated via the Unity inspector.
-Select the GameFlowInterface gameobject in the Game.unity scene, and populate the fields as follows, using the scripts and transactions in the aforementioned folders;
+Select the GameFlowInterface gameobject in the Game.unity scene, and populate the fields as follows, using the scripts and transactions in the aforementioned folders; (you may find these have already been populated for you)

 ![GameFlowInterface script assignment final state example](../media/5569416d261ff8e9d05b53c082c8a1b1.png)